Umbilical Cord Clamping: How Long Should You Wait?

 Contraindications for Delayed Cord Clamping

-Situations where DCC may not be appropriate include:
+Situations where delayed cord clamping may not be appropriate include:

 • Where the birthing person is experiencing heavy bleeding and requires immediate medical treatment